t3hmun/AspCoreFromScratch/doc/001_csproj.md

 There are a [bunch](https://github.com/dotnet/project-system/issues/628) [of](https://github.com/dotnet/project-system/issues/40) [issues](https://github.com/microsoft/msbuild/issues/699) on GitHub where you can see the evolution of this change.

-Open any command line at the location of the new `.csproj` and run MSBuild.
+Open any command line at the location of the new `.csproj` and run `dotnet msbuild`.

-> __Finding MSBuild__: MSBuild likes to play hide and seek.
-> Since 2019 the official MSBuild is a part of Visual Studio living with it, there is no official separate MSBuild installer anymore.
-> A normal location it might be found: `/c/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/MSBuild.exe`.
-> One way to get it without Visual Studio is to get the JetBrains fork from [http://jb.gg/msbuild](http://jb.gg/msbuild), you can read about it [here](https://blog.jetbrains.com/dotnet/2018/04/13/introducing-jetbrains-redistributable-msbuild/).
-> I trust JetBrains, they know what they are doing.
-> You could put MsBuild in path for convenience but keep in mind that there will probably be some wierd build in the future that gets upset by this.

 MSBuild it automatically finds the `.proj`, tries running it then crashes because `TargetFramework` is required.
 However this is interesting because a lot happens before the error.
-When I run `MSBuild.exe -preprocess:monster.txt` I end up with __little over 12 thousand lines__ of msbuild mayhem.
+When I run `dotnet msbuild -preprocess:monster.txt` I end up with __little over 12 thousand lines__ of msbuild mayhem.

 > The [-preprocess arg](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference?view=vs-2019#preprocess) aggregates all the imported files into one giant project file for us.
 > This can be useful for tracking down rogue properties and arguments used deep in build.